Staying in Thailand’s vibrant capital

 - Avoid disposable plastics as much as possible.

-- Sort your waste correctly and do not throw it on the ground.
+- Sort your waste and do not leave it on the ground.

 - Take only photos and leave only footprints.
 Avoid taking things from nature with you.